acmdas/das_fieldstones/morefieldstones2017.md

 ## The Altar of Love
 Mon, 18 Dec 2017

 "Where there is no giving of one self, one can only love the physical attributes of the other.
 Poets and philosophers have filled many volumes musing about the fleeting beauty of youth.
 Those who can only love that surface shine will soon grow bored.
 That boredom will be followed by some sort of hate or indifference.
 Those who love the soul are different because for them, their youth is a sacrificial present, an oblation offered in the altar of love.
-The men and women of God conquer each other not by possession  but by surrendering and becoming part of the beloved."&mdash;<a href="https://casorosendi.wordpress.com/2017/12/18/the-days-of-wormwood/" rel="noopener" target="_blank">Carlos Caso_Rosendi</a>
+The men and women of God conquer each other not by possession  but by surrendering and becoming part of the beloved."&mdash;[Carlos Caso-Rosendi](https://casorosendi.wordpress.com/2017/12/18/the-days-of-wormwood/)

 ## Extraordinary Decency
 Mon, 18 Dec 2017